AustinMadert/real_estate_opportunity_lih/Project_Walkthrough.md

 as well as a trulia spider using the scrapy library.
 I had never seen the scrapy library and the article (written in 2017) made the process of scraping Trulia seem simple.
 To make a long and somewhat frustrating story shorter, Trulia does a very good job of protecting their data (which makes sense given that scraping is against their terms of service).
-They had also made changes to how they stored data on their listing pages to where I needed to heavily modify the spider in the original post.
+They had also made changes to how they stored data on their listing pages, and so I needed to heavily modify the spider in the original post. <a href='src/scraping/trulia/spiders/trulia_spider.py'>You can find my version of the spider in this repo!</a>

 Additionally, scrapy has functionality to throttle the delay on get requests in order to limit how much strain you spider puts on the server.
 The AutoThrottle functionality that comes with scrapy adjusts request timing based on download latency